Fantasy Football: Matt Harmon's 13 candidates to be 2023's top-scoring WR

 Cooper Kupp, Los Angeles Rams

 Emphatically, yes.
 Kupp led the league with a 29.9% target share of his team’s offense last season.
-Only Chris Godwin and Deebo Samuel had a higher rate of designed targets, per Fantasy Points Data, than Kupp at 23.7% (minimum 60 targets).
-The whole offense flows through Kupp when healthy and while I like guys like Van Jefferson and Puka Nacua as sleepers, they’re unlikely to threaten these numbers.
+Only Chris Godwin and Deebo Samuel had higher rates of designed targets, per Fantasy Points Data, than Kupp at 23.7% (minimum 60 targets).
+The whole offense flows through Kupp when healthy, and while I like guys such as Van Jefferson and Puka Nacua as sleepers, they’re unlikely to threaten these numbers.

 This does likely hinge on Matthew Stafford staying on the field.
-He’s said to be healthier than he’s been in years after being on a pitch count for most of last offseason.
-If Stafford can hold up and the line is better than last season, the Rams offense will be better than expectations.
+He’s said to be healthier than he has been in years after being on a pitch count for most of last offseason.
+If Stafford can hold up and the line is better than last season, the Rams' offense will be better than expectations.
 Kupp can produce in disaster scenarios, as we observed in 2022, but there is a house of cards effect in play.

-Kupp is one of the most unique receivers in the league but he’s so good at what he does, he deserves to be mentioned among the game’s elite.
+Kupp is one of the most unique receivers in the league, but he’s so good at what he does, he deserves to be mentioned among the game’s elite.
 He’s the best zone-beating receiver in the game since he entered the league and offers near-perfect hands and sneaky big-play ability.
+Another successful season should be in the works, so long as his current hamstring injury isn't a recurring issue throughout the season.

 Tyreek Hill, Miami Dolphins

 The Dolphins have perhaps the most highly concentrated offense in the NFL.
 Hill and Jaylen Waddle accounted for 48.8% of the team’s targets in 2022.
-Hill had a near nine-percent lead over Waddle.
-You could argue there is even less legitimate competition for targets this season with Mike Gesicki moving on and leaving mostly blocking-specialists at tight end and coach’s pet Trent Sherfield heading out of town.
+Hill had a near 9% lead over Waddle.
+You could argue there is even less legitimate competition for targets this season, with Mike Gesicki moving on and leaving mostly blocking specialists at tight end and coach’s pet Trent Sherfield heading out of town.

 If there was any doubt about who Hill was as a full-field, true No. 1 receiver during his Chiefs’ years, those were put to bed in 2022.
 He’s an elite wideout who wins at all levels as a route runner, after the catch and in tight coverage.